GoogleChromeLabs/lighthouse-keeper/README.md

 npm i
 ```

-2. Decrypt the service account json file:
+2. Decrypt the service account and memcache json files:

 ```
 npm run decrypt
 ```

-You will be prompted to for a passphrase to decrypt `serviceAccount.json.enc`.
+You will be prompted to for a passphrase to decrypt `serviceAccount.json.enc`
-This file is required for the backend to communicate with Firestore.
+and `memcacheCredentials.json.enc`.
+These files are required for the backend
+to communicate with Firestore and the Redis memcache service.
+The password can
-The password can be found in Google's shared password tool.
+be found in Google's shared password tool.

 3. Run the web server: